 - Safe spaces and emergency sheltering (emergency sheltering for LBT women and girls only)

 Diksha is a Sociology graduate from the University of Mauritius.
 After working as Research Assistant for the Sir Seewoosagur Ramgoolam Chair of African Studies, she joined the Young Queer Alliance team as Coordinating Officer in August 2016 till end 2017.
 She previously served as Vice-President in the organisation and is currently serving as President of the YQA.
+Diksha also supports in HIV Rapid testing.
 She is passionate about human and minorities' rights as reflected from her involvement at YQA and the Institute for Social Development and Peace among others.

 e-mail: email@example.com | Mob: (+230) 5772-7601

 Vipine joined the YQA Team in 2015 as a member.
-Since then his journey allowed him to grow from being an Auditor at the organisation to then serve as Vice Secretary and now as Secretary.
+Since then his journey allowed him to grow from being an Auditor at the organisation to then serve as Vice Secretary, Secretary and now as Vice President.
 Learning Science through academic education, business through career profession and sociology through voluntary social work allowed him to become quite versatile in his tasks at the YQA.
+He is also pursuing his post graduate master degree in Business Administration.
 Initially of jolly but introvert nature, Vipine has discovered new grounds of his personality since joining the YQA.

 LASAVANNE Jürgen Soocramanien

-Saarvesh is a Health Care Assistance Diplomats from Qautre Borne Professional Training Centre and City & Guilds.
-He started his journey at YQA in 2015 as an active member then as Peer Educator from his exposure to various trainings, conferences and youth empowerment programmes.
+Saarvesh is a Health Care Assistance Diplomats from Quatre Borne Professional Training Centre and City & Guilds.
+He started his journey at YQA in 2015 as an active member then as Peer Educator from his exposure to various trainings, conferences and youth empowerment programmes and also served as Vice Treasurer at the YQA in 2018.
 For his contributions and dedicated committments towards the LGBTQIA cause in Mauritius, he has also been awarded the Founder's award in 2017.
 Mim is passionate about human rights and firmly believes in Equality for all and he stands up against all kinds of discrimination.
-Mim now serves as Vice Treasurer at the YQA.
+Mim now serves as Treasurer at the YQA.

 e-mail: email@example.com | Mob: (+230) 5805-8149